graciasgracia/Project/README.md

 11. Fix the variable names of the data "mean_std" by:
 - removing all the parantheses in the column names,
-- replacing "Acc" to "Accellaration"
+- replacing "Acc" to "Accelleration"
 - replacing "Gyro" to "Gyroscope"
 - replacing "Freq" to "Frequency"
 - replacing "BodyBody" to "Body"